 What is Mica?

 Mica is a class of silicate minerals.
 They are widely known for their accurate splitting properties.
-Individual mica crystals can be separated into thin sheets and they can be folded and unfolded with ease.
+Individual mica crystals can be separated into thin sheets and can be folded and easily unfolded.

 The sheets have a soft, elastic texture with the best basal cleavage.
 This property leads to various uses.

-Micas are metamorphic and igneous, and they can be found in small flakes in sedimentary rocks.
+Micas are metamorphic and igneous and can be found in small flakes in sedimentary rocks.
 They are best found with other igneous rock formations.

 They can be purple, rosy, green, silver, gray, dark gray, brown, black, white, or various mixtures.
-Their structure is flaky with a pearly luster.
+Their structure is flaky with a pearly lustre.

 Specific gravity is 2.8-3.0.
 They are said to have perfect basal cleavage

-To this day, the varieties of mica that are found are close to 37.
+To this day, the mica varieties found are close to 37.
 Not all of them are plentiful.

 Six of the mica types are found in abundance in nature.
 Muscovite and Biotite are the most common.
 That’s why they are widely used in all types of industrial work.
-Paragonite, glauconite, and lepidolite are some of the other types of mica that are used in industries.
+Paragonite, glauconite, and lepidolite are some other types of mica used in industries.

 Mica is used in the electronic industry.
 It is used in insulation and for brightening paint.